AWegnerGitHub/awegnergithub.github.io-content/2019_07_30_invoiceninja_ubuntu_1804.md

 off to the client.
 It worked for years.
 I was able to keep track of everything, properly report it (don't want to mess with the tax man) and I kept chugging along.
 The problem now, is that if I'm doing work for a client, I want to do the work and be done.
-I don't want to spent time making a presentable invoice in Word.
+I don't want to spend time making a presentable invoice in Word.

 So, I went hunting for some software.
 I found [InvoiceNinja][ninja].
 It's amazing.